Digicore: Characteristics

+The use of Auto-Tune is a primary aspect of digicore.
+Photographed is the Antares Vocal Processor AVP-1.

 Pioneering artists were typically between the ages of 15 to 18 at the microgenre's inception.
 Digicore differs from hyperpop mainly by its primary focus on trap-based influences but there remains a degree of crossover between the scenes.
-The genre is characterised by heavy autotune, layered pluggnb melodies, high-pitched, breathy vocals, sing-rapping, sharp 808s, and frequent hi-hats.
-Artists tend to use autotune as a separate instrument as influenced by artists such as Duwap Kaine and Bladee.
+The genre is characterised by heavy autotune, layered melodies and instrumentation, high-pitched, breathy vocals, sing-rapping, sharp 808s, and frequent hi-hats.
+The use of autotune is a primary aspect as influenced by artists such as Bladee, which music journalist Kieran Press-Reynolds noted as a "central reference".
+Additionally, the style draws influences from genres such as nightcore.

-Writer Kieran Press-Reynolds described digicore as "[...] shaped by the world of Discord servers, Minecraft, and the type of musical intuition that could only have been nurtured through years spent consuming YouTube beat tutorials and a cracked copy of FL Studio", as well as "capturing the angst of coming of age during a pandemic".
+Music critic Kieran Press-Reynolds, writing for British magazine The Face, described digicore as "[...] shaped by the world of Discord servers, Minecraft, and the type of musical intuition that could only have been nurtured through years spent consuming YouTube beat tutorials and a cracked copy of FL Studio", as well as "capturing the angst of coming of age during a pandemic".
 Digicore artist d0llywood1 summarized the scene as "We're all digital kids who met each other on the internet and so make music that sounds like shit we found on the internet."
+According to Press-Reynolds, the term "glitchcore" would also initially be used synonymously with robloxcore and digicore.

+In 2025, Sheldon Pearce of NPR stated, that the style was frequently conflated with its "parent genre", hyperpop.
+Adding that, "Digicore is hyperpop, but hyperpop isn't necessarily digicore."
+Critics have also noted it as a subgenre of electronic music.

 Writer Billie Bugara describes that artists of the scene "pull from genres as wide-reaching as midwestern emo, trance, and even Chicago drill".
 Bugara defined digicore as simply "not Hyperpop and not Glitchcore".
 Artists also draw from genres such as Jersey club and Brazilian funk, as well as MySpace-era genres such as crunkcore.
-Other influences include the work of Duwap Kaine, Sybyr and Charli XCX.
+Other influences include the work of Duwap Kaine, BBY Goyard, Sybyr and Charli XCX.
+Artists Yungster Jack and David Shawty have been described as pioneers of the genre.
+BrooklynVegan credited the pair as "responsible for the SoundCloud scene's transition from emo rap to hyperpop".

 Alongside, stylistic and aesthetic influences from internet memes and culture, internet aesthetics, old internet nostalgia, and online short-form content, with lyrics usually being introspective, depressive or ironic.

 Similar to hyperpop, the digicore scene is often associated with the LGBTQ community, drawing primary influences from queer culture.
 Several key artists identify as gay, non-binary, or transgender.
 The microgenre's emphasis on vocal modulation has allowed artists to experiment with gender presentation and androgyny in their voices.

-Online rap collectives such as NOVAGANG and helix tears have been considered influential.
+According to Rolling Stone magazine, collectives such as Novagang and Helix Tears "feature artists of variously different styles and sounds, but find community with each other in their shared rejection of stylistic limits."